Last Updated On: 11/03/2022 at 12:30

 Requirements for Entry into Turkey from Malta

-If you are travelling to Turkey from Malta, you are required to present results of a negative PCR test taken up to 72 hours prior to your arrival in Turkey (i.e. a maximum of 72 hours between the sample delivery time and the scheduled time of departure of the flight) or an antigen test performed not more than 48 hours prior to arrival in Turkey.
+If you are travelling to Turkey from Malta and are not vaccinated or recovered, you are required to present results of a negative PCR test taken up to 72 hours prior to your arrival in Turkey (i.e. a maximum of 72 hours between the sample delivery time and the scheduled time of departure of the flight) or an antigen test performed not more than 48 hours prior to arrival in Turkey.

 Only passengers arriving in Turkey who have visited countries which have been red-listed by the Turkish government in the 10 days prior to their flight will be required to quarantine for a maximum of 14 days at government-approved facilities.